-The Ría Lagartos Biosphere Reserve features a variety of mangroves, small estuaries, coastal lagoons, marshes and savannah.
-Located at the eastern end of the Yucatán Peninsula, it is home to a variety of species, a substantial number of which are rare, vulnerable and endangered.
+The Ría Lagartos Biosphere Reserve features a variety of mangroves, small estuaries, coastal lagoons, marshes, and savannahs.
+Located at the eastern end of the Yucatán Peninsula, it is home to a variety of species, a substantial number of which are rare, vulnerable, and endangered.

 Ría Lagartos Biosphere Reserve

-The Ría Lagartos Biosphere Reserve encompasses fundamental wetlands recognized by the Ramsar Convention, located in the eastern end of the Yucatán Peninsula in Mexico.
+The Ría Lagartos Biosphere Reserve encompasses fundamental wetlands recognized by the Ramsar Convention, located at the eastern end of the Yucatán Peninsula in Mexico.

 The reserve's surface area (terrestrial and marine) is 60,348 ha (149,100 acres).
 The core area is 23,681 ha (58,500 acres), surrounded by buffer zones of 36,666 ha (90,600 acres).

-The Ría Lagartos Biosphere Reserve features a presents a rich diversity of landscapes and ecosystems:
+The Ría Lagartos Biosphere Reserve features a rich diversity of landscapes and ecosystems:

 - small estuaries